melissamcewen/all-chores/README.md

 - Oil any cast iron fixtures (some stove grates for example)
 - Clean any electronics (see manuals)
 - Clean windows
+- Clean/sanitize drains (make sure there are no hidden filters or anything weird)

 ### Dusting
 - Books